gchq/gaffer-doc/docs/administration-guide/gaffer-deployment/gremlin.md

 - `gafferpop.properties` -> `conf/gafferpop/gafferpop.properties`
 - `gremlin-server.yaml` -> `conf/gremlin-server.yaml`

-The container can then be ran as normal with the above bind mounts and specifying the `conf/gremlin-server.yaml` file as the run argument for the container, for example:
+The container can then be run as normal with the above bind mounts and specifying the `conf/gremlin-server.yaml` file as the run argument for the container, for example: